Washington State Inheritance Laws Explained

 Estate Value Determines If Probate Is Necessary

-If the decedent was the sole owner of real property or had more than $100,000 in personal property, a probate proceeding will most likely need to be filed.
+If the decedent was the sole owner of real property or had more than $100,000 in personal property, a probate proceeding must most likely be filed.

 Asset Allocation Exceptions In Washington